pransh15/shy-portfolio/README.md

 > [!NOTE]
-> If you use it, refactor it or improve it in some way for your personal ussage i'll be glad if you let me know to see it.
+> If you use, refactor or improve it in some way for your personal ussage, i'll be glad if you let me know to see it.
 THX!

 ## Print-friendly portfolio CV